matteo-bruni/gi-stub-gen/README.md

 ## Why another stub generator?

+> [!WARNING ⚠️ Disclaimer ]
+> I am not a GI/PyGObject expert.
+This project started as a learning exercise to understand the internals of GObject Introspection.
+Mistakes are possible, and feedback is highly appreciated!

 I started developing with GStreamer Python bindings and found the lack of IDE support (type hints, autocompletion) frustrating.
 While looking at existing solutions like `pygobject-stubs`, I found them difficult to extend due to their monolithic nature and tight coupling between parsing and generation.

+Furthermore, `pygobject-stubs` rely on custom PEP 517 build backends to select stubs to install at **install time** based on a config.
+My goal is to decouple generation from installation, enabling the creation of deterministic, version-specific packages (e.g., a standalone `gtk4-stubs` package) that are easy to install and manage in any virtual environment.

 GI Stub Gen takes a different approach: